zainab-ali/reasoning-with-async-rust/docs/markdown.md

 ???

-That's the sequential code.
-What about async?
+ - What about async?
 The code looks very similar.

-The biggest thing we've done is introduced this async keyword before main and start.
+ - The biggest thing we've done is introduced this async keyword before main and start.

-We've also written this extra await after each call to start.
+ - We've also written this extra await after each call to start.

-And we've replaced our sleep with Delay, from futures_timer.
+ - And we've replaced our sleep with Delay, from futures_timer.

 And we have this async_std main macro.
 Which we're going to ignore for the moment.

+TODO: should we remove the macro?

 ---
 class: output